Luoyadan/Research-Group-Progress/README.md

 #### Zixin:
 - paper: **Variational Model Perturbation for Source-Free Domain Adaptation**
 - link: [https://arxiv.org/abs/2210.10378](https://arxiv.org/abs/2210.10378)
 - progress: (1). ran the poly-loss adaptation w/o freeze encoder but performance is not good.
-(2). decide to adjust rl to larger one and chnge the schedular
+(2). decide to adjust rl to larger one and change the schedular

 #### Ivan: